MicrosoftDocs/query-docs/query-languages/dax/dax-overview.md

 ### Calculated tables

-A calculated table is a computed object, based on either a DAX query or formula expression, derived from all or part of other tables in the same model.
+A calculated table is a computed object, based on a formula expression, derived from all or part of other tables in the same model.
 Instead of querying and loading values into your new table's columns from a data source, a DAX formula defines the table's values.

 Calculated tables can be helpful in a role-playing dimension.
 An example is the Date table, as OrderDate, ShipDate, or DueDate, depending on the foreign key relationship.
 By creating a calculated table for ShipDate explicitly, you get a standalone table that is available for queries, as fully operable as any other table.
 Calculated tables are also useful when configuring a filtered rowset, or a subset or superset of columns from other existing tables.
 This allows you to keep the original table intact while creating variations of that table to support specific scenarios.